danielike/danielike/README.md

 - 👋 Hi, I’m @danielike
-- 👀 I’m interested in mobile, videogames development and cybersecurity
+- 👀 I’m interested in mobile, videogames development and back-end development
 - 🌱 I’m currently learning javascript.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...